 5. Appreciate What You Have

-Francois Lelord, a leading French psychiatrist, has caused a sensation with his book ‘Hector and the Search for Happiness’.
-He says “in Western countries material affluence has increased threefold but our life satisfaction has not increased… in the West we live in fear that we may lose everything; there is more apparent freedom and choice but it increases our anxieties.”
+Francois Lelord, a leading French psychiatrist, caused a sensation with his book ‘Hector and the Search for Happiness’.
+He says: “in Western countries material affluence has increased threefold, but our life satisfaction has not increased…in the West, we live in fear that we may lose everything; there is more apparent freedom and choice but it increases our anxieties.”

 6. Find Enjoyable Hobbies